 Frank De Winne is an astronaut of the European Space Agency (ESA).
-He is the second Belgian astronaut, after Dirk Frimout, and the first European astronaut to command the ISS.
+He is the second Belgian astronaut and the first European astronaut to command the ISS.

-Viscount Frank De Winne, born 25 April 1961 in Ghent, obtained diplomas in telecommunications and civil engineer-polytechnician at the Royal Military Academy in Brussels.
-Afterwards, he followed a flying course and obtained his test pilot’s licence.
-De Winne has more than 2,300 hours of flying experience in various types of aircrafts, including Mirage, F‑16, Tornado and Jaguar.
+Frank De Winne was born on April 25, 1961 in Ghent, Belgium.
+He obtained his diplomas in Telecommunications and Civil Engineer-Polytechnician at the Royal Military Academy in Brussels.
+Afterwards, Frank De Winne followed a flying course and obtained his test pilot’s license.
+De Winne has more than 2300 hours of flying experience in various types of aircrafts, including Mirage, F‑16, Tornado and Jaguar.

 On 12 February 1997 De Winne encountered the engine problems while flying in an F‑16 Fighting Falcon over densely populated area near Leeuwarden.
 After the onboard computer failed, De Winne was faced with the choice of crashing in the IJsselmeer or of ejecting over densely populated area.
 However, De Winne was able to land his crippled plane at Leeuwarden air base, a feat which earned him the Joe Bill Dryden Semper Viper Award, the first non-American ever to get this award.